2006 FIFA World Cup qualification (CONMEBOL–OFC play-off): Prelude and Match reports

 Tensions were high before the second leg, with reports of Recoba stating that Uruguay had a "divine right" to be at the World Cup.
 A statement he would later deny, and is believed to have been fabricated.
 Although it would be heavily reported in Australia.
 The match sold out the 83,000 seat Telstra Stadium, who buoyed by the reports of the statement, as well as reports of the Australian team being abused and spat on in Montevideo in 2001, went against Australian sporting traditions and roundly booed the Uruguayan anthem.

 The second leg itself was a physical match, with nine yellow cards handed out.
 The physicalities beginning before the teams walked out, with Richard Morales and Tony Popovic coming to blows in the tunnel.
 The first ten minutes went the way of Uruguay, with multiple missed shots, before Australia came into the game.
-An elbow to the head from Popovic to Recoba earnt him an yellow card in the 27th minute, and he was quickly substituted, bringing on Harry Kewell, a surprise ommission from the starting line up.
+An elbow to the head from Popovic to Recoba earnt him a yellow card in the 27th minute, and he was quickly substituted, bringing on Harry Kewell, a surprise omission from the starting line up.
 Hiddink claimed to have planned to use Kewell as an early sub, and his plan quickly worked, as Kewell set up Mark Bresciano for Australia's first goal, equalising the play-off.
 Recoba who had been harangued by the crowd due to the pre-match reports was not at his best, being subbed off in the second half.
 Uncharacteristic misses from Uruguay's players became a characteristic of the match.
 Along with players from both teams coming off with injuries.

 No goals were scored after Bresciano's strike, and the two teams went into extra time locked at 1-1 on aggregate.
 Nothing could separate the teams in the 30 minutes of extra time and they were sent to a penalty shoot-out.
 Although Australia's Brett Emerton coming off with cramp late in extra time, ruined Hiddink's plan to replace Schwarzer with Željko Kalac for the shoot-out.

 Kewell was first to take his shot, easily converting his chance.
 Schwarzer then stopped Rodríguez's effort, to give Australia an early lead.
 The two sides then swapped successful penalties, until Viduka placed his shot wide to bring Uruguay back into the contest.
 Schwarzer however made himself a hero with his second save of the shoot-out, stopping Marcelo Zalayeta's effort.
-John Aloisi then stepped up and placed his shot past Fabián Carini sending Australia to their first World Cup since 1974.
+John Aloisi then stepped up and placed his shot past Fabián Carini sending Australia to their first World Cup since 1974 and avenging the elimination suffered in 2001.